 Aggregations, being a common tool in data preparation and ML feature engineering, are available directly through the MLRun FeatureSet class.
-These transformations allow adding a new feature to the feature-set that is created by performing some aggregate function over feature's values within a time-based sliding window.
+These transformations add a new feature to the feature-set that is created by performing an aggregate function over the feature's values.
+You can use aggregation for time-based sliding windows and fixed windows.
+In general, sliding windows are used for real time data, while fixed windows are used for historical aggregations.